ejber-ozkan/azure-aks-acr-helm-nodejs-example/README.md

 docker tag nodejs-example-app_web:latest
 ```

-Ok so we have built an docker image based on the [DockerFile](DockerFile) in this repo (You can play with this file locally again to add more items) , started a local running version of the application and looked at it using a local browser.
+Ok so we have built an docker image based on the [Dockerfile](Dockerfile) in this repo (You can play with this file locally again to add more items) , started a local running version of the application and looked at it using a local browser.

 # Azure Container registry
 We need to now store our freshly baked image somewhere so that it can be retrieved from and deployed into a container service.For that we will use the Azure Container Registry (ACR)